Informfully/Documentation/docs/source/app.rst

 In-app Survey
 -------------

 The app allows experimenters to display surveys at any point in time.
-A wide range of different question types are supported.
+A wide range of different question types is supported.
 Below is an overview of how the questions are presented to the participants and what the available options are.

 .. image:: img/app_screenshots/app_screenshots_6.png